Power BI security white paper

 Row Level security with Power BI can be used to restrict data access for given users.
 Filters restrict data access at the row level, and you can define filters within role.

 Object-level security (OLS) can be used to secure sensitive tables or columns.
 However, unlike row-level security, object-level security also secures object names and metadata.
 This helps prevent malicious users from discovering even the existence of such objects.
-Secured tables and columns are obscured in the field list when using reporting tools like Excel or Power BI, and moreover, users without permissions cannot access secured metadata objects via DAX or any other method.
-From the standpoint of users without proper access permissions, secured tables and columns simply do not exist.
+Secured tables and columns are obscured in the field list when using reporting tools like Excel or Power BI, and moreover, users without permissions can't access secured metadata objects via DAX or any other method.
+From the standpoint of users without proper access permissions, secured tables and columns simply don't exist.

 How is data transferred to Power BI?

-- All data requested and transmitted by Power BI is encrypted in transit using HTTPS (except when the data source chosen by the customer does not support HTTPS) to connect from the data source to the Power BI service.
+- All data requested and transmitted by Power BI is encrypted in transit using HTTPS (except when the data source chosen by the customer doesn't support HTTPS) to connect from the data source to the Power BI service.
 A secure connection is established with the data provider, and only once that connection is established will data traverse the network.

 How does Power BI cache report, dashboard, or model data, and is it secure?

 - When a data source is accessed, the Power BI service follows the process outlined in the Authentication to Data Sources section earlier in this document.